sourcegraph/about/content/blogposts/2024/chat-oriented-programming-in-action.md

   caption="Using Cody to insert and edit code"
 />

-This type of CHOP workflow allows you to focus on the what instead of figuring out the how.
+This type of CHOP workflow allows you to focus on the **what** instead of figuring out the **how**.
 You ask the AI coding assistant to complete tasks, it does it, you review the changes and accept them, or if the generated code isn't what you want, ask for a revision.
 In this case you are essentially acting as the code reviewer while the AI coding assistant is active as the programmer.

 I am personally a huge fan of this approach to coding, and it has become my default way of writing code.
 It allows me to focus on the end result rather than the line-by-line implementation logic.
 With Cody's edit command, you can insert brand-new code or make edits to existing functions and files.